AlishaMeier/AlishaMeier/README.md

 ## ✨ About me
 <img src="https://media.giphy.com/media/LHZyixOnHwDDy/giphy.gif"
   alt="Иллюстрация" align="right" width="250px" height="200px">
-  My name is Alisha and I'm a manual QA Engineer. </br>
+  My name is Alisha and I'm a manual QA Engineer at this moment. </br>
-  At the moment I am studying in QA GURU in order to learn the basics of test automation to be a Fullstack QA in the future.
+  But I have a great desire and eagerness to be a fullstack QA engineer.
   Motivation for professional development in software testing. </br>
   High learning ability and openness to new knowledge, technologies and projects. </br>
   Orientation to high quality of work performance. </br>